akka/akka/akka-docs/rst/java/cluster-usage.rst

 It is possible to limit the deployment of routees to member nodes tagged with a certain role by specifying ``use-role``.

-``nr-of-instances`` defines total number of routees in the cluster, but the number of routees per node, ``max-nr-of-instances-per-node``, will not be exceeded.
-Setting ``nr-of-instances`` to a high value will result in creating and deploying additional routees when new nodes join the cluster.
+``max-total-nr-of-instances`` defines total number of routees in the cluster, but the number of routees per node, ``max-nr-of-instances-per-node``, will not be exceeded.
+By default ``max-total-nr-of-instances`` is set to a high value (10000) that will result in new routees added to the router when nodes join the cluster.
+Set it to a lower value if you want to limit total number of routees.

 The same type of router could also have been defined in code: